Jakle24/NewApproachProgramming/SETUP.md

 Ensure you're using the Visual Studio Developer Command Prompt when building Verify that LogFiles.zip has been extracted correctly Start the server before running any client commands

+QUICK USE

+Client Mode
+The client mode is used for analyzing log files with several required and optional parameters:

+Basic Usage

+.\NewApproachProgramming.exe client --log-folder "C:\Logs" --analysis user

+Analysis Types
+You can specify one of three analysis types:

+# For user-based analysis
+.\NewApproachProgramming.exe client --log-folder "C:\Logs" --analysis user

+# For IP-based analysis
+.\NewApproachProgramming.exe client --log-folder "C:\Logs" --analysis ip

+# For level-based analysis
+.\NewApproachProgramming.exe client --log-folder "C:\Logs" --analysis level

+Date Filtering
+To analyze logs within a specific date range:

+.\NewApproachProgramming.exe client --log-folder "C:\Logs" --analysis user --start "2025-05-01 00:00:00" --end "2025-05-14 23:59:59"

+Tips
+Use quotes around folder paths that contain spaces Date format must be 'YYYY-MM-DD HH:MM:SS'
+You can use just the start date without the end date (or vice versa) Make sure the log folder path points to a directory containing valid log files